 We were privileged to see almost 1,500 patients for their various medical and surgical needs, and more than 400 regarding their eye problems.
-About
+About later the hospital's laundry and a patient room to provide much-needed face-lifts.

 50 cataract extractions and 30 surgeries were accomplished.
 We dispensed free medication worth thousands of dollars and distributed toys and clothing, as well as direly needed school supplies.